micheljulien/yaffa0.7.1/README.md

 ##Releases:
 ###0.7.1
 - Michel Julien contributed the following fixes.
-AFAIK there are no bugs left, ignoring the undocumented ">name" word.
+AFAIK there are no bugs left, ignoring the undocumented ">name" word and 'abort"'.
   - Fixed 'm*'
   - remove duplicate 'drop', 'over' and '=' from flashDict
   - Fixed '>number'